GTonyJacobs/Collatz/docs/Terras_and_Syracuse_maps.md

 * 9 → 28 → 14 → 7 (odd, even, even)
 * 7 → 22 → 11 → 34 (odd, even odd)

 Thus, we can tighten things up a bit by rolling together an odd step and the even step that immediately follows it.
-The first writer to publish work on the Collatz Conjecture, Riho Terras, did this, so we call this reformulation the **Terras map**, and we denote it T(n):
+The first writer to publish work on the Collatz Conjecture, Riho Terras, did this, so we call this reformulation the **Terras map**, and we denote it $$T(n)$$:

 $$
 T(n) = \begin{cases}